 DCYF is committed to the health and nutrition of San Francisco's youth.
 The Department funds a wide range of food and nutrition initiatives and sets standards for grantees to follow when serving meals and snacks as part of their programs.
 These standards and initiatives are intended to help youth establish a healthy relationship with food, and ensure that young people's basic nutrition needs are met, particularly for youth who may otherwise go hungry.

 The Summer Meal Program is a USDA federally-funded child nutrition program.
 The program provides free lunch and snack for youth when school is not in session.
 DCYF is a local sponsor of this program, which means we provide financial and administrative support to ensure that FREE meals are available in all high need neighborhoods of San Francisco to any youth 18 and under.
 This program aims to serve all high need children in the community, even if they are not enrolled in a specific summer program.
-For more information about the Summer Meal Program, please see the FAQs for the 2013 Program.

 In an effort to demonstrate a commitment to health and nutrition, DCYF has developed the following standards for food and beverages made available to youth at DCYF-funded programs:

 DCYF-funded programs make healthy foods and beverages available to participants, limit unhealthy foods, emphasize appropriate portion sizes, and encourage staff to model healthy eating behaviors.
 Programs encourage youth to drink water, and avoid serving sugar-sweetened beverages such as soda or sports drinks.

 DCYF’s standard is not intended to restrict food resources for youth, but instead support nutrition and create healthier environments for children, youth and families.